FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 A source close to FIFA said it was Blatter's advisers who had told him he must quit.
 Critics pointed to the widening criminal probe, disquiet among sponsors, and pressure from European soccer body UEFA as possible reasons.

 At a news conference in Johannesburg, sports minister Fikile Mbalula confirmed the payment to Warner during the bid process but denied it was a bribe.
-Mbalula said the cash was intended for football development in the Caribbean, Warner's home region.
+Mbalula said the cash was intended for football development in the Caribbean.

 Valcke said on Wednesday he was not guilty of corrupt practice relating to the payment and he saw no reason to resign.